CS-LWR/Self-Learning-VAE-for-EEG-Artifact-Removal/README.md

 CS-LWR: Self-Learning VAE for EEG Artifact Removal

-This repository contains the implementation, benchmarks, and supporting tools for my MSc dissertation project: Self-learning Variational Autoencoder for EEG Artifact Removal.
+This repository contains the implementation, benchmarks, and supporting tools for my MSc dissertation project: Self-learning Variational Autoencoder for EEG Artifact Removal (Key code only).

 # Repository Structure